 - Stun guns

 New Jersey has some of the harshest penalties for weapons offenses in the United States.
-Legislation such as the Graves Act and the No Early Release Act subject individuals convicted of weapons offenses to mandatory minimum prison sentences.
-If a person is charged with possessing a weapon in conjunction with an act of violence they will be ineligible for parole until they have served their minimum prison term.
-Many weapon offenses carry a five year minimum sentence.
-A minimum sentence of five years carries a three year minimum term of imprisonment.
+Legislation such as the Graves Act and the No Early Release Act subjects individuals convicted of weapons offenses to mandatory minimum prison sentences.
+If a person is charged with possessing a weapon in conjunction with an act of violence, they will be ineligible for parole until they have served their minimum prison term.
+Many weapon offenses carry a five-year minimum sentence.
+A minimum sentence of five years carries a three-year minimum term of imprisonment.

 There are many exemptions to the complex laws restricting an individual’s ability to carry a weapon.
 For example, N.J.S.A.
 39-6(e) authorizes individuals to possess “other weapons” (as statutorily defined) in their home or place of business.
 Also, unloaded weapons may be transported in the trunk of one’s car under certain circumstances.
 However, the law is nuanced.
 These exemptions do not apply to convicted felons or individuals charged with possession for an unlawful purpose.

 At Shebell & Shebell, we always strive to get your charges dismissed or downgraded.
 We consider all options and work closely with our clients to achieve a positive outcome.
-We represent individuals charged with gun crimes and weapons offenses throughout New Jersey, including Monmouth County, Middlesex County, and Ocean County, including Howell, Freehold, Middletown, Shrewsbury, Wall, Keansburg, Asbury Park, Long Branch, Union Beach and Neptune.
-For a free consultation, call us at 866-957-5237 or contact us online today.
+We represent individuals charged with gun crimes and weapons offenses throughout New Jersey.
+For a free consultation, Contact Shebell & Shebell today.